mattduck/wbpy/README.rst

                             (2080, 'a2'): 1095.0342724610005,
                             (2080, 'b1'): 1105.12718994264}}}

-Each Climate API call requires some specific, irregular start date and end date pairs in the URL.
+Each Climate API modelled call requires some specific, irregular start date and end date pairs in the URL.
 There aren't many of them, so wbpy always returns all possible dates.
 The metadata dictionary shows the start and end dates for your results: